- A. Definition

 a.
 Personal Global Positioning System units are permitted.

 b.
 The use of VHF radio equipment is strictly prohibited.
 Competitors may however use UHF radios or Citizen Band radios with a maximum power output of no more than 4W.
 It is the responsibility of the entrants to ensure that any licensing required by the Kenyan authorities are fully complied with.
 Radios will need to be declared, presented and inspected at Scrutineering.
-Communication with other teams or support vehicles is prohibited.
-Mobile phone and satellite phone communication are only permitted for emergency use.

 L. Vehicle Classes